 What to look for in a vacation loan

-In an ideal situation, you’d pay cash for your vacation to avoid taking out a loan.
-But if you need a break but can’t afford one anytime soon, here are a handful of things to consider as you compare personal loans for your vacation:
+In an ideal situation, you’d pay cash for your vacation to avoid paying interest on a loan.
+But if you need a break and can’t wait till payday, here’s what you should consider as you compare vacation loans options:

 Different lenders charge various interest rate ranges on their personal loans, so it’s important to shop around.
 Interest rates also depend on your creditworthiness.

-So, if you have poor credit, you may be stuck with a high interest rate, and it may not be worth borrowing to fund your vacation might be a bad idea.
+If you have poor credit, you may be stuck with a high interest rate, and borrowing to fund your vacation might be a bad idea.
 The average interest rate on a 2-year personal loan is 10.22%, according to the Federal Reserve.

-Personal loans typically don’t come with a lot of fees, although some lenders charge an origination fee, which can be anywhere between 1% and 8% of the loan amount.
+Personal loans typically don’t come with a lot of fees.
+However, some lenders charge an origination fee, which can be anywhere between 1% and 8% of the loan amount.
 Most lenders also charge late fees, which you can avoid by making your payments on time.
 Do your research before committing to a lender to avoid unnecessary additional charges.

 Loan amount and term

 It’s important only to borrow what you need, so avoid working with a lender with a high minimum.
-Also, consider how flexible the lender is with its repayment terms.
-Some loans for bad credit will only give you weeks to repay the debt, whereas legitimate personal loan companies will offer up to a few years.
+Also, consider the lender’s flexibility with its repayment terms.
+Some loans for bad credit will only give you weeks to repay the debt, where legitimate personal loan companies will offer up to a few years.

 Some personal loan companies offer extra perks to entice you to apply.
-For example, you may get a reduction of your interest rate if you sign up for automatic payments, or you could get unemployment protection if you lose your job through no fault of your own.
+For example, you may get a reduction of your interest rate if you sign up for automatic payments.
+Or you could get unemployment protection if you lose your job through no fault of your own.
 Seek out a lender with perks that suit your circumstances.

 Average personal loan rates by credit score